insite-gmbh/iDoc/articles/AWLConverter.md

 #Using Pattern Files#

 All the selections you make on the main window and in the FilterEditor can be saved in a pattern file.
 If you later open the same or a different PLC project and reload the saved pattern file, the AWLConverter will (try to) match the selections you made to the new symbolic content of the selected S7-project.

-We support different formats of such a pattern file.
-The `XMLPatternReaderWriter` is to save and restore the data like described above.
-The `ParasaveReaderWriter` can be used to apply the conviguration from a given Parasave.ini, but you can not write any changes back to the ini.

 ---
 #Installation#